yassato/BIO373/GWAS/README.md

 To make slides,
 1. clone this repository in your local environment
 2. make a RStudio project
-3. knit GWAS_practice_Yasu.Rmd as a beamer presentation
+3. knit R Markdown (GWAS_practice_Yasu.Rmd) as a beamer presentation

 ## References